what causes AttributeError?

 test_attribute_error_w_class_methods

-I know that variables, functions and classes defined in a module are attributes.
+I know that variables, functions and classes in a module are attributes of the module.

 RED: make it fail